 We are committed to an inclusive theater that resists bigotry and oppression.
 Our community is one of bold artists and bold citizens.

 Central to the curriculum is Theater Lab, in which writers, directors, and actors from across the School of Drama collaborate throughout the year on new work.
-New plays by graduate playwrights receive full productions, performed by the School of Drama's acclaimed student actors.
+In their second year, graduate playwrights receive full productions of their work during the New Works Series in the fall and spring.

 For more than two decades, the Shubert Foundation has underwritten Dramatic Writing scholarships at Carnegie Mellon University.
 The program has longstanding ties to Pittsburgh’s City Theatre, which is devoted to the production and commissioning of new plays.
 There are many possibilities for collaboration with the new-media initiatives taking place across Carnegie Mellon University, which is recognized as a world leader in arts and technology.

 Dramatic Writing MFA candidates compete in the Sloan Script Competition.
 The program is one of only six leading institutions chosen to participate in the Alfred P. Sloan Foundation Film School Awards, which awards $35,000 in total prize money annually to two students within the Dramatic Writing program.